 If you desire to follow Christ, the first step is to take up the cross.
 And what does taking up the cross mean?
 It has come to mean to most people, taking up a heavy burden or enduring a difficult trial.
-Jesus did not mince his words, ‘whoever does not bear his cross and come after Me…’ Taking up the cross means taking it up exactly in the same attitude as Jesus took it up, and then following in his footsteps until, after a short distance, he gives up his life.
+Jesus did not mince his words, ‘whoever does not bear his cross and come after Me…’ Taking up the cross means taking it up exactly in the same attitude as Jesus took it up, and then following in his footsteps until, after a short distance, you give up your life.

 When Jesus took up the cross, it was the absolute confirmation he was going to die in a matter of hours.
 You don’t take up the cross, then realize you are going to die, lay it down, and go back to your old life.
 You have to count the cost of what you are about to do.
 You have to realize that when you repent and are baptized you are confirming to God that, if he so requires, you are willing to give up everything you desired and held most precious in life – even your wife or husband and children – for the one Person who is desirable above all the others in your life.
 Yes, you have to sit down and literally count the cost of what you are about to do.

 In most cases, God does not require the surrendered person to ‘forsake all’ immediately.
 What he requires above all is an attitude of willingness to give up all.
 The word ‘does not’ in the original Greek is ouk and it is the same word used a little later in the same sentence for ‘cannot’ in the phrase ‘cannot be my disciple’.
 So what Jesus meant is that, to follow him, a disciple should always have the attitude that if any of his possessions and relationships is a hindrance to his following Christ, he can forsake all to follow him.
-This obviously is what Jesus meant, because Peter and some other apostles did not forsake their wives when they went preaching Christ (1 Corinthians 9:5).
+This obviously is what Jesus meant, because Peter and some other apostles did not forsake their wives when they went preaching Christ.
+1 Cor 9:5

-As I said, no person can naturally give up all his possessions and hand over his life to Christ in his own strength.
-But with God’s grace, with his power working in him, all things are possible for him that God requires of him.
+As I said, no person can naturally give up all es possessions and hand over es life to Christ in his or her own strength.
+But with God’s grace, with his power working in em, all things are possible for em that God requires of em.

-‘it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God.”
+And again I say to you, it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God.”
 When His disciples heard it, they were greatly astonished, saying, “Who then can be saved?”
-But Jesus looked at them and said to them, “With men this is impossible, but with God all things are possible.” ‘ Matthew 19:24-26
+But Jesus looked at them and said to them, “With men this is impossible, but with God all things are possible.”
+Mt 19:24-26

 With God’s help, even the billionaires in today’s world can enter the Kingdom of God.
 So don’t worry at all about your ability to give up what God requires you to give up to follow him.
-If he wants you to give up something most precious to you, but which is hindering you from the Kingdom of God, he will first equip you mentally, emotionally and spiritually to be able to give up that most precious possession and only then ask you to give it up.
-And remember, whatever precious blessing he takes away from you now – perhaps a relationship, perhaps your family, your house, your land, perhaps even your health – you will inherit that very same blessing a hundredfold some day in your life (Matthew 19:29).
+If he wants you to give up something most precious to you, but which is hindering you from the Kingdom of God, he will first equip you mentally, emotionally and spiritually to be able to give up that most precious possession and only then expect you to give it up.
+And remember, whatever precious blessing he takes away from you now – perhaps a relationship, perhaps your family, your house, your land, perhaps even your health – you will inherit that very same blessing a hundredfold someday in your life.
+Mt 19:29

 So where do you stand today in following Christ?